codingMustache/codingMustache/README.md

 ## Joke of the Day

-Which is the fastest growing city in the world?
-Dublin'
+You know what they say about cliffhangers...

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+Whistler was the codename of this Microsoft Operating System.
- 1. Radia Perlman
+ 1. Windows 2000
- 2. Michael Roberts
+ 2. Windows 7
- 3. Vint Cerf
+ 3. Windows 95
- 4. Paul Vixie
+ 4. Windows XP

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Windows XP
 </details>